circinusX1/circinus/README.md

 # LICENSE ADDON
 #### For commercial products you need a written consent form the Author.
+This might cost some money..